SpaceMonkey-MH/Unnamed_Project/Notes.md

 	if it is a big deal.
 	I don't know why, but when you shoot directly under yourself while being on the floor, the projectile doesn't appear.
+## - __2024/08/09:__
+	I'm not sure whether or not it is a good thing that several allumer le feu sounds can play at the same time.
+On the one hand, it is kinda ugly, as the sounds overlap and shit.
+But on the other hand, it is not supposed to be a playable mode, it is just a goofy ass one.
+Also, it is kinda logical that more than one sound can be played.